 Many of our graduates find jobs in the so-called care structure of education.
 This includes training, consultancy and development companies (Bright Alley, Eluxis), test development and test administration (A-Vision, Dexlex, Cito) and organizations that support education (SLO, KPC group, TechYourFuture).
 A smaller percentage of our alumni choose jobs in research or become teachers at a university of applied science.

 Anneloes is an E-learning consultant at Bright Alley in Utrecht.
 As an educational psychologist she designs effective learning environments for professionals.

-What I enjoyed about this programme was that you get a clear and wide picture of your potential work area.
+I enjoyed this programme because you get a clear and wide picture of your potential work area.
 You are challenged in your educational approach and your ideas on child and adult education, but also in diagnosing learning disabilities through testing and brain scans.
-But don't forget: the real experience comes after your studies.
+But don't forget: the real experience comes after your studies."

 Eefje Albers, Junior Consultant at Bright Alley Knowledge & Learning

 Eefje Albers graduated in the summer of 2009 in the master program.
 The main focus of Eefjes bachelor and master programs was on e-learning and educational games.
 In September 2009 she started to work at Chipsoft as a Technical Writer (Technisch Schrijver) and Junior Consultant.
 After 6 months Eefje made a switch to Bright Alley (Utrecht, The Netherlands) where she is responsible for the educational design of e-learning and educational games.
 Bright Alley Knowledge & Learning is specialised in the communication of knowledge with multimedia and the Internet.
 They develop creative and effective custom-made ideas for (on-line) interactive (business) courses, tests, educative games, multimedia learning tools and public information programs.
 Eefjes first project is for the Rabo Bank.